 This chapter was founded in 2016, retroactively including students and professionals within the New York City metro area.

 Our third chapter was founded throughout 2016, based on the work of two individuals who have been helping expand hospitality and tourism in Ghana.The collective community has grown significantly, thanks in large part to the success of the TEW, or Tourism Entrepreneurship Workshop.

 The fourth chapter was assembled in 2016, amassing over 200 members throughout the island of Puerto Rico.
 In the wake of Hurricane Maria, the chapter became dormant but will come back soon.

 Your City, Your Campus - The World

-Who will be the first chapter to be founded in 2017?
+Who will be the next chapter founded?
 If you are interested please email firstname.lastname@example.org

 In a world that is dominated by cooking competitions we thought it was important to give students and staff a chance to show their skills.
 Each HC is created for the people who will participate in it.
 Some traditional challenges include:

 Hospitalented engages in programming and education that can be enjoyed by anyone and everyone around the world.
 Too many people do not have access to formal education as they should, so we try to bridge the gap by creating curriculums and packaging them in a way that is more accessible.